 - ½ cup low FODMAP chocolate chips, divided (I like Enjoy Life mini chocolate chips)

 - Preheat oven to 350°F. Grease a loaf pan and set aside.

 - In a medium bowl, whisk together flour, baking soda, baking powder, salt, and pumpkin pie spice.

 - In a large bowl, whisk together browns sugar, olive oil, and eggs.
 Gradually add the dry mixture to the wet mixture, beating well.
 Add water and pumpkin puree and beat well.
 The batter will be thick.
 Fold in ⅓ cup chocolate chips and pour batter into prepared loaf pan.
 Sprinkle with remaining chocolate chips.

 - Bake for 50 minutes or until a toothpick inserted in the middle comes out clean.
-Remove from pan and let cool for 15 minutes before removing from pan and allowing to cool completely.
+Remove from oven and let cool for 15 minutes before removing from pan and allowing to cool completely.
 Slice and serve.